margottig/margottig/README.md

 Hi, I'm Marcelo, an acoustic engineer from Ecuador.

 I'm interested in data science, software engineering, and (most recently) material science.
-I studied physics (B.Sc.).

 **NEW:** I'm looking for jobs at Data Analysis (fulltime or freelance).